Updated: June 22, 2022

 The variety in my yard (common milkweed) has pink flowers and loves to grow in pine bark mulch.
 It spreads along runner roots more than from its feathery seeds.

-Of course, Milkweed is maybe most famous for the fact that it is the only food that that Monarch butterfly caterpillars will eat (Sounds like my kids).
-That said, I’ve seen no dramatic increase in Monarchs since the Milkweed took hold.
+Of course, Milkweed is maybe most famous for the fact that it is the only plant that that Monarch butterfly caterpillars will lay eggs on.
+That said, I’ve seen no dramatic increase in Monarchs since the Milkweed took hold in my yard.

 A true biennial, Black-Eyed Susan doesn’t flower until the second year of life.
 It’s also very aggressive and has taken over much of my wild area.